CarolinaMargiotti/Electron-Projects/README.md

 ### Branch PasswordGenerator
 A small project with Electron where I developed a program that generates passwords based in a given length.

+### Branch TextEditor
+A project with Electron to develop a text editor.